-The development of an efficient system of vegetative propagation is essential for establishment of commercial and clonal production of ornamental plants.
+The development of an efficient system of vegetative propagation is essential for the establishment of commercial and clonal production of ornamental plants.
 The aims of this paper were the test effects of auxins and the development of stem-cutting rooting induction system of croton (Codiaeum variegatum), an species with mix-colored leaves used for ornamental purposes around the world.
 Apical stem-cuttings from adult shrubs of croton were collected at spring season and were treated for 24-h with different types and concentrations of auxins and planted in substrate consisted of sand.
 After 60-d there was observed that 100% of rooting of stem-cuttings were obtained only in the treatments with 400 mg L-1 IBA and IBA+NAA (200 mg L-1 each).
 Similarly, best number of roots (40.5) and fresh weight (1.06 g) per stem-cutting was obtained in the IBA+NAA treatment.
 The survival of plants of rooted-stem-cuttings of croton transplanted to soil:sand 1:1 (v/v) substrate varying from 80 to 100% according to the auxin treatment.

 Key-words: Codiaeum variegatum, ornamental plant, vegetative propagation, Plant Growth Regulators